coin-or/python-mip/docs/quickstart.rst

 Quick start
 ===========

 This chapter presents the main components needed to build and optimize models using Python-MIP.
 A full description of the methods and their parameters can be found at :ref:`Chapter 4 <chapClasses>`.

 The first step to enable Python-MIP in your Python code is to add:

 .. code-block:: python

-   from mip.model import *
+   from mip import *

 When loaded, Python-MIP will display its installed version: ::

-   Using Python-MIP package version 1.4.2
+   Using Python-MIP package version 1.6.2

 Creating Models
 ---------------

-The model class represents a the optimization model.
+The model class represents the optimization model.
-The code below creates an empty Mixed Integer Linear Programming problem with default settings.
+The code below creates an empty Mixed-Integer Linear Programming problem with default settings.

 .. code-block:: python

    m = Model()

 By default, the optimization sense is set to *Minimize* and the selected solver is set to CBC.
-In case Gurobi is installed and configured, it will be used instead.
-You can change the model objective sense or force the selection of a specific solve using additional parameters for the constructor:
+If case Gurobi is installed and configured, it will be used instead.
+You can change the model objective sense or force the selection of a specific solver engine using additional parameters for the constructor:

 .. code-block:: python

    m = Model(sense=MAXIMIZE, solver_name=CBC) # use GRB for Gurobi

 After creating the model, you should include your decision variables, objective function and constraints.
 These tasks will be discussed in the next sections.

 Variables
 ~~~~~~~~~

 Decision variables are added to the model using the :func:`~mip.model.Model.add_var` method.
-Without parameters, a single variable with domain in :math:`\mathbb{R}^+` is created and its reference
+Without parameters, a single variable with domain in :math:`\mathbb{R}^+` is created and its reference is returned:
-is returned:

 .. code-block:: python

     x = m.add_var()

 By using Python list initialization syntax, you can easily create a vector of variables.
-Let's say that your model will have `n` binary decision variables (n=10 in the example below) indicating if an items is selected or not.
-The code below creates 10 binary variables :code:`y[0]`, ..., :code:`y[n-1]`.
+Let's say that your model will have `n` binary decision variables (n=10 in the example below) indicating if each one of 10 items is selected or not.
+The code below creates 10 binary variables :code:`y[0]`, ..., :code:`y[n-1]` and stores their references in a list.

 .. code-block:: python